jamesmathison/blog/_posts/2018-09-16-what-if-you-studied-at-an-elite-boarding-school.md

 ---
 layout: post
-title: "What Would You Be if You Had Studied at an Elite Private Boarding School?"
+title: "What if You Had Studied at an Elite Private Boarding School?"
 description: ""
 date: 2018-09-16
 categories: blog